 A tension rod/steel beam system is a hybrid design between a cable net wall and a full steel substructure.
-This type of configuration allows horizontal steel plate beams or tubes to span across an opening (often pinned back to structural steel columns 20-40 feet on center) to act as a wind load brace.
+This type of glass configuration allows horizontal steel plate beams or tubes to span across an opening (often pinned back to structural steel columns 20-40 feet on center) to act as a wind load brace.
 They are often pinned back to structural steel columns 20-40 feet on center.
 For this configuration, vertical tension rods or cables (connected to the front of the horizontal beams) support the dead load of the glass with Pilkington Planar™ countersunk fittings or custom patch fittings.
 The vertical rods/cables with fittings connect to the horizontal steel to pick up the sag between column supports as well.

 W&W Glass can supply the backup structure along with the Pilkington Planar™ system as a complete design/build product.

 There are many variations and options available depending on the design intent and structure available.
 Please consult a W&W Glass architectural design specialist for specific application recommendations by using the contact form below..